 4. Use Tax-advantaged Accounts – make sure you use accounts that help you save tax and get tax repayments – things like ISA’s or Pensions.

-5. If you have an employer, make sure you are getting as much of the free money on offer through pensions etc, as possible.
+5. If you have an employer, ensure you get as much of the free money on offer through pensions etc, as possible.
 More on this below.

 6. Keep Track of Your Net Worth – understand what you are worth now and track to make sure it is growing.